THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 And if you want to get out of the house, many movie theaters offer matinee showings for a discounted price.

-You could also invite some friends over and have a movie marathon where you watch all of your favorite films back-to-back.
+You could invite friends over and watch a movie marathon where you watch all your favorite films back-to-back.

-Whether it is to help you pay off debt, save for a house or a vacation, or just to establish an emergency fund, there is never a bad reason for making more money.
+Whether it is to help you pay off debt, save for a house or a vacation, or establish an emergency fund, there is never a bad reason to make more money.

-And having additional sources of income lowers your risk if you happen to lose your job.
+And having additional sources of income lowers your risk if you lose your job.

-So take this time to think about the things you enjoy doing and see if there is a way to earn money doing it.
+So take this time to think about the things you enjoy doing and see if there is a way to earn money.

-You may be surprised with how many things people are willing to pay for.
+You may be surprised by how many things people are willing to pay for.